zacanger/niddesa/text/book/00-introduction.md

 translator's opinion) to improve the text when in print.
 This results in a significantly shorter version than the transliterated Pāli editions.

+Included verse numbers are numbers of the verses as presented in the two parts of the Niddesa itself.
+Including separate verse numbers for each sutta, their places in the Sutta Nipāta, and/or chapter their chapters, would lead to a confusing mess, so I've chosen to omit them.
+Most of the suttas are less than twenty verses, so correlating verses between the Niddesa and different translations of the Sutta Nipāta should be straightforward for the reader.

 I have also chosen to use the term 'Rhinoceros' rather than 'Rhinoceros Horn';
-there is some debate about this, and maybe when I can read the Pāli I'll feel differently, but the meaning of the sutta is the same either way (unless you're a rhinoceros expert, maybe).
+there is some debate about this, but a decision had to be made one way or the other.
+The meaning behind the verses is the same either way (unless, maybe, you're a rhinoceros expert).

-### Credits and Licenses
+## Credits and Licenses

+### Text

 The Chinese was translated by [Zhuang Chunjiang](https://agama.buddhason.org/);
 no copyright notice was found.